ibm-cloud-docs/containers/cs_security.md

   ```
   {: pre}

-3. Allow access for the Calico policies via the master URL IP address and the ETCD port on port 443.
+3. Allow access for the Calico policies via the master URL IP address and the ETCD port.

 ### Allowing the cluster to access infrastructure resources and other services
 {: #firewall_outbound}